sgmlguru/xlsx2xml/docs/technical-overview.md

 This describes the overall technical solution for handling course provider information.

+## Repositories

+The solution uses the first two repositories, below.
+The third repository is an *example pipeline* that attempts to illustrate the principles behind XSLT pipelines.

+* [xproc-batch](https://github.com/sgmlguru/xproc-batch) provides the infrastructure for handling pipelined conversions
+* [xlsx2xml](https://github.com/sgmlguru/xlsx2xml) contains the actual conversion pipeline code
+* [xslt-pipeline](https://github.com/sgmlguru/xslt-pipelines) is an example pipeline complete with example input, manifest and XSLT stylesheets, intended for developers wishing to understand the pipeline mechanics

 ## Expected Input Format

 Currently, the input file format from a provider needs to be Excel spreadsheets in Office 2010 or newer format, using a single worksheet.
 A single row in the Excel spreadsheet is assumed to be a single course, and the columns map to a single piece of information about that course, for example, course ID, course name, location, start date, end date, and so on.